-Total scores for the Minnesota Stream Habitat Assessment (MSHA) are shown in Figure 32.
+Total scores for the Minnesota Stream Habitat Assessment (MSHA) are shown in Figure 25.
 In general, sites that receive a 'good' score had little to no embeddedness (a measure of the degree to which rocks are covered or sunken into the silt, sand or mud of the stream bottom), moderately high to high channel stability, and good sinuosity and channel development.
 The lowest scoring stations were severely embedded with silt and muck, had no riffles, and poor depth variability and channel development.

-Three of the six sites monitored in 2021 received a score of 'good' and three sites received a 'fair' scoring.
-None of the sites received a score below 45 which would have rated as a 'poor' score.
+Six of the seven sites monitored in 2022 received a score of 'fair' and one site received a 'poor' rating.

-Figure 32.
+Figure 25.
 Habitat assessment scores for biomonitoring stations.

-Habitat scores for 2021 are indicated by grey circle.
+Habitat scores for 2022 are indicated by grey circle.
 Dashed blue lines indicate limits for Good (≥66), Fair (45-65), and Poor (≤44) categories.
-Number of samples collected from 2009-2021 is shown in parenthesis (see Appendix for more details).
+Number of samples collected from 2009-2022 is shown in parenthesis (see Appendix for more details).